JuBiotech/Supplement-to-Breuer-et-al.-2023a/README.md

 # Description
 Supplement code to recreate evaluation.

+## License
+We note that CADET is distributed under a different license than the one given here, which solely refers to the evaluation scripts.

 ## General procedure:
 * Either clone DG branch of CADET [here](https://github.com/modsim/CADET/tree/feature/dg) or use the CADET-DG commit in this repo (to use the exact same version that was used in the paper) and install following the [installation guide](https://cadet.github.io/master/getting_started/installation.html).
 Note that in the future, after we merged the DG extension into the main branch, this step becomes obsolete and CADET can be installed via conda.
 * Create conda environment using the environment.yml file.